 If it will take some time to erect some type of fencing or build a dog run, putting your dog on a leash or long line before exiting the door can be your best temporary management tool.

 Training a Reliable Recall

-Training a reliable recalls requires lots of practice and foundational work.
+Training a reliable recall requires lots of practice and foundational work.
 You'll need to gradually expose your dog to more and more distracting situations and at increasing distances, raising criteria slowly and at your dog's pace.
-You'll need to reward your dog generously for ignoring tempting sights and choosing to come over you.
+You'll need to reward your dog generously for ignoring tempting sights and choosing to come over to you.

 Here are some tips for training your dog to come when called.
 If you are ever not sure whether your dog will come when called in a specific situation, keep him on leash just to be sure.
 Every time you call your dog and your recall goes to deaf ears, you are weakening it.

 Remember: owning a dog is a big privilege, but it is also a big responsibility.
 Always make sure your dog is not a nuisance.

 You cannot totally get rid of a dog's instincts, but you can ask for alternate behaviors (always rewarding generously) and provide some outlets for their instincts.